Employee Entitlement Remediation Program

 Update your Contact details

-To assist us in contacting affected employees we ask that you ensure your contact details held on record are current.
+To assist us in contacting affected employees we ask that you ensure your contact details held on the University’s records are current.

 For current employees, you can update your records via ESS.